Kitabı oku: «Suvorov & business. Timeless Lessons from the Russian Master Strategist»

 Preface

-Alexander Suvorov, Russian military general, is known to have spoken seven languages, including Turkish and Finnish, was an expert in military history, a brilliant mathematician, and never lost a single battle.
+Alexander Suvorov, Russian military general, is known to have spoken seven languages, including Turkish and Finnish.
+He was an expert in military history, a brilliant mathematician, and never lost a single battle.

-Wisdom of the distinguished strategist and tactician of military art can find practical application in any business.
+The wisdom of this distinguished strategist and tactician of military art finds practical applications in any business.
 Suvorov’s strategy is the key to success.

-Some ideas of the famous general will be considered in this book through the prism of the business environment.
+Some of the famous general’s ideas will be considered in this book through the prism of the business environment.
 I hope that entrepreneurs will appreciate the parallels drawn and will learn many useful lessons from Suvorov’s covenants.

 – Yury Yavorsky